mustafantastic/Shama-il-Tab/README.md

 _“The closest of people to me on the Day of Resurrection are those who sent the most blessings upon me.” — Prophet Muhammad ﷺ, Sunan al-Tirmidhī 484_

 This extension is designed to:
-- Foster love for the Prophet ﷺ
-- Share authentic knowledge about him ﷺ in a subtle and convenient manner
+- Provide a simple way to foster love for the Prophet ﷺ and learn more about him ﷺ in a subtle and convenient manner
 - Offer a reminder of the best of creation - a breath of fresh air amidst the noise of the internet

 ---